+In order to have an effective Web Design, there are several elements that are needed before you even get started on the build.
+In this article, I’ll be discussing UX and Buyer Personas.
 In order to make sure that your web design is relevant, it is very important to know who you are designing for.
 This is exactly why buyer persona development (aka user persona development) is vital to web design and particularly, the UX design process.
 In this article, we’ll look at what a buyer persona is, some of the ways you can make buyer personas effective and start implementing persona development as part of your design process.

 Buyer Personas: 4 Examples That Illustrate What Makes Persona Development Effective